-So, you have made up your mind and decided to start a business in Estonia and you are about to register a company here.
-But then you realize that there are actually many different forms in which you can do that.
+So, you decided to start a business in Estonia and are about to register a company here.
+Understanding the various company types in Estonia is essential for making the right decision.

 Should you register a branch of your existing company or start a new one?
 What is the difference between a private limited company (OÜ) and a public limited company (AS)?
 Is there a specific type for solopreneurs or freelancers?